 That’s the reason why those specific pages are so important: To put aside elements that may distract your visitors, such as menus, excess of content and other information that aren’t crucial for the user to accomplish an action.
 The main goal here is to work just with the bare essential, leading to conversions.

-Take a look on this landing page example from Unbounce, one of the tools that we use here at Pipefy to build our landing pages.
+Take a look at this landing page example from Unbounce, one of the tools that we use here at Pipefy to build our landing pages.
 (They have a free trial)

 Why is this so Important for Your Marketing Strategy?